mylescallan/udacity/README.md

 <a id='Review'></a>
 ## Creating HTML pages for Ratings, with Links to Reviews

-- The notebook in this repository the output:
+- The notebook in this repository creates:
   * HTML pages of: Ratings, Reviews, Your Submissions, Peer Reviews, and Ratings and Reviews Combined.
     * These pages are _grouped by_ projects (can be turned off), and
     * They all contain links to the relevant reviews

 _The Pandas version has been removed (pandas as been incorporated into the main notebook, with sample analysis at the end)._